Top Attractions in Rome, Italy

 Roman Forum in Rome, Italy

-The Temple of Saturn is one of the more significant and oldest buildings located in the Roman Forum.
+The Temple of Saturn is one of the more significant and oldest buildings in the Roman Forum.
 Built around 497 BC, eight columns are all that is left of the illustrious temple.
 Aside from its religious purposes, the temple also functioned as a bank for Roman Society.

 Animal sacrifices and rituals were done in front of the temple to bring good fortune to those entering the temple.